ComputeCanada/magic_castle/docs/README.md

 - [puppet-jupyterhub](https://github.com/ComputeCanada/puppet-jupyterhub/blob/main/README.md#hieradata-configuration)

-The file created from this string can be found on `mgmt1` as
+The file created from this string can be found on `puppet` as
 ```
 /etc/puppetlabs/data/user_data.yaml
 ```